EpicSkookumScript/EpicSkookumScript.github.io/docs/about/faq.md

 {: .faq}
 <span id="qst-skookum"/>What does "skookum" mean?

-  : "Skookum" is Canadian for large, powerful, excellent, first-rate, and generally *awesome*.
-It has its origins in <a href="https://en.wikipedia.org/wiki/Chinook_Jargon" title="Chinook Jargon on Wikipedia">Chinook jargon</a> of the U.S. Pacific Northwest and Canada's West Coast, where SkookumScript creator Conan Reis grew up and SkookumScript development originated.
+  : "Skookum" means well constructed, powerful, excellent, tasty, first-rate, and generally *awesome*.
+It has its origins in <a href="https://en.wikipedia.org/wiki/Chinook_Jargon" title="Chinook Jargon on Wikipedia">Chinook jargon</a> of the U.S. Pacific Northwest and Canada's West Coast, where SkookumScript creator [Conan Reis] grew up and SkookumScript development originated.
 (Also see <a href="http://en.wikipedia.org/wiki/Skookum#Principal_meaning" title="Wikipedia article on meaning of the word 'skookum'">Wikipedia</a> and <a href="http://dictionary.reference.com/browse/skookum" title="Dictionary.com entry for 'skookum'">Dictionary.com)

 <span id="qst-oob"/>Can SkookumScript be used "out-of-the-box"?